Traewelldroid/traewelldroid/README.md

 | `UNLEASH_KEY`        | API Key for Unleash API                     | No        |
 | `WEBHOOK_URL`        | URL for accepting Träwelling webhooks       | No        |

-After that, open Android Studio and the project should setup itself automatically.

-### Unleash

-Träwelldroid uses feature toggles with [Unleash](https://getunleash.io) so that features already can be implemented although they aren't rolled out on depending APIs yet.
-The official Träwelldroid build uses a self-hosted Unleash variant hosted in Germany.

 ## Contributions